 Will I have to say anything, sign anything, or be singled out in any way?

 While you will be greeted and welcomed, you won’t be put on the spot or publicly embarrassed.
-During the service, a clipboard with an Attendance Card will get passed down the row.
-You can fill it out if you'd like more information about the church or if you'd like to connect with the pastor or a ministry.
+During the service, you may notice a tear-off slip attached to the bulletin.
+If you'd like more information about the church or if you'd like to connect with the pastor or a ministry, you can fill it out, tear it off, and place it in the offering plate when it is passed at the end of the service.
 If you'd rather remain anonymous, that's cool too.

 We also invite you to share in Prayers of the Community, Communion, and the Passing of the Peace: